saritart1/Experimetrics-BITSS-Workshop/README.md

 After a lengthy installation process, you will have access to Rstudio and Jupyter notebook from the Anaconda Navigator (and notice that there is also a program called Anaconda Prompt, this will be important later).
 Although Jupyter Notebooks should be installed, RStudio may not be.
 Please go to Anaconda Navigator (it may take a while to load) and in the RStudio box, click install.
 If Jupyter notebooks does not show as installed, please click to install it as well.

-### Installing the Stata kernel for Jupyter Notebooks from Github.
+### Installing the Stata kernel for Jupyter Notebooks

 Jupyter Notebooks come with so-called "kernels."
 The kernels are basically the language that will interpret your code.
 But the beauty of Jupyter notebooks is that they don't need to only have a Python kernel.
 In fact, for our purposes, a clever guy developed a Stata kernel, that will make our life very easy.
 The website for the kernel is [here](https://kylebarron.github.io/stata_kernel/).